REPORT

 Our View

-Although it is described as "Imabari towels that do not require fabric softener," it is said that in fact many Imabari towels do use fabric softener.
+Although they are described as "Imabari towels that do not require fabric softener," it is said that in reality many Imabari towels do use fabric softener.
 It would be more appropriate to say that "some Imabari towels do not use fabric softener."
-In addition, industrial fabric softeners do not necessarily inhibit absorbency, and are actually required depending on the product's purpose, manufacturing process, distribution, and sales format, and are actually used in many products.
-Furthermore, a comparison is made with towels that use fabric softener, but when pouring water from a high position as in this case, the force of the water falling into the towel makes it appear that the towel has high absorbency even if it is somewhat less absorbent.
-It is considered inappropriate to express the difference in absorbency in this way.
+Also, industrial fabric softeners do not necessarily inhibit water absorption, and are necessary depending on the product's purpose, manufacturing process, distribution, and sales format, and are actually used in many products.

 Contents of the report